-21 Operational Electric No detrimental effects such as radio and television interference howard the boundaries of the site 1 Disturbances beyond the boundaries of the site.
+Nuisance Standards 21 Operational Electric Disturbances No detrimental effects such as radio and television interference beyond the boundaries of the site.
 22 Fire and Explosive Hazards National Fire Protection Association standards and any other fire code or standard employed by the appropriate fire district apply.
 23 Glare and Heat Must be contained, enclosed or treated to make glare and heat imperceptible from any point on the boundary line.
 24 Lighting All direct rays confined to site and adjacent properties protected from glare.
 25 Noise Volume less than 70 decibels at any point on any boundary at any time as established by 25-12-101, et seq.
 C.R.S., as amended.
 Adjacent to residential areas: not to exceed 55 decibels at any point on the boundary line between 7:00pm -6:59am.
 Noise from normal agricultural operations is exempt.
 26 Vibration Not perceptible, without instruments, at any point on any boundary line.
 27 Odors Not perceptible at property boundaries.
 Agriculture operations: no violation if the best practical maintenance, and control available is being used to maintain the lowest possible emission of odors.

-28 Dust, Smoke and Particue Dust and Fumes: None beyond pro, .y line (Dust control of County roads at expense of operator may be required) Particulate matter: Less than 0.2 grain/cf flue gas at 500F stack temperature.
+28 Dust, Smoke and Particulate Dust and Fumes: None beyond property line (Dust control of County roads at expense of operator may be required) Particulate matter: Less than 0.2 grain/cf flue gas at 500F stack temperature.
 Smoke: USEPA Regulations: Opacity System, Method 9.
 Agriculture operations: no violation if the best practical maintenance, and control is being used.
-29 Radioactivity Subject to State and Federal Regulations 30 Water Pollution Subject to State and Federal Regulations 31 Noxious Weeds Compliance with State (35-5.5-101 et seq.
+29 Radioactivity Subject to State and Federal Regulations 30 Water Poliution Subject to State and Federal Regulations 31 Noxious Weeds Compliance with State (35-5.5-101 et seq.
 C.R.S. as amended) and Montezuma County Comprehensive Weed Management Plan Resolution No. 4-93, as amended.
+32 Other Significant Adverse Impacts Pertaining to the Health, Safety and Welfare of the Citizens of Montezuma County